georgeonalo/Host-a-wordpress-website-on-AWS/README.md

 We can now acceass our webiste using the dns name of the application loadbalancer.

 Any time you change your domain address, you need to go into your wordpress domain settings and do likewise.
-To do this first copy your domain name
+To do this first copy your domain name(the wordpress address)

 ![image](https://user-images.githubusercontent.com/115881685/225583320-2ef82208-9cf2-4083-83e3-c413b803b382.png)

-Then add /wp-admin to the end, press enter, this will prompt you to login, enter your details and you will be taking to the wordpress dashboard.
+Then add "/wp-admin" to the end of it, press enter, this will prompt you to login, enter your details and you will be taking to the wordpress dashboard.